Hryhoriy Kozlovskyi: Sport-related activities

 Hryhoriy Kozlovskyy is the honorary president of FC "Rukh" Lviv.

 In 2009, Hryhoriy Kozlovskyy took under his care the adult and youth teams of the "Rukh" football club in the city of Vynnyky, and actively sponsors and supports its development.

 FC "Rukh" became a four-time champion of the Premier League of the Lviv region among amateurs (2012, 2013, 2014, 2015).
 "Rukh" also became the winner of the Cup of the Lviv Oblast three times (2012, 2014, 2015), the winner of the Super Cup of the region (2013), the winner of the memorial of the most successful coach in the history of the Lviv "Karpaty" Ernest Yust (2012, 2013, 2014).
 On October 17, 2014, the "Rukh" football club became the champion of Ukrainian football among amateur teams for the first time in its history.

 In 2010-2014, Kozlovskyy played for "Rukh" as a football player in the Premier League of the Lviv region.
 In 2013, played 1 match in the amateur championship of Ukraine.

 In July 2016, FC "Rukh" debuted in the second league of the Championship of Ukraine, took second place at the end of the season and immediately won a ticket to the First League of Ukrainian football.

 FC "Rukh" played in the First League for the next three seasons, in 2019 the team moved to Lviv and changed its emblem.
 According to the results of the 2019/2020 season, "Rukh" took second place and won the right to play in the Ukrainian Premier League.

 In the 2020/2021 season, FC "Rukh" took 10th place, having scored 28 points in 26 rounds.
 The following 2021/2022 season was interrupted due to Russia's military aggression against Ukraine, the team took 11th place.

 In the 2021/22 season, the juniors of “Rukh” took first place in the Ukrainian U-19 Championship, earning the right to represent the club in the UEFA Youth League.
 The FC Rukh U-19 team reached the 1/8 finals of the UEFA Youth League, losing to FC Milan on February 28, 2023, with a score of 0:1.

 Hryhoriy Kozlovskyy also created a unique phenomenon in Ukraine - FC Rukh Football Academy, the construction of a sports complex which was started in 2018 on the outskirts of Lviv around Lake Vynnykivsky.

-The Football Academy of “Rukh” provides a complex of training fields of the latest generation: 3 fields with an artificial surface and 5 with a hybrid surface, as well as an indoor arena.
-The necessary infrastructure for finding talented football players, and their training and development is functioning here.
-Pupils of the Academy will be provided with a full cycle of accommodation, food, training, recovery, and medicine.
+The Football Academy of “Rukh” provides training fields of the latest generation: 3 fields with an artificial surface and 5 with a hybrid surface, as well as an indoor arena.
+It provides infrastructure for finding football players, and for their training and development, including food, training, recovery, and medicine.

 Since February 24, 2022, there were about 350 children left in the academy because of the occupation of some cities who could not return home.
 Due to Hryhoriy Kozlowskyy’s insistence, the Academy took them under its patronage and provided the children with housing, food, education and everything they needed to live.